 What she left behind after motor neurone disease claimed her life on 29th March 1970 was not just her astounding list of publications, but the inspiring story of a defiant and principled woman.
 She was ready to dedicate her every waking moment to preventing the repetition of the horrors that she had seen, no matter what her opponents would throw at her.
 Vera Brittain’s legacy remains deeply influential even today and, sadly, her writings feel just as relevant as they must have done when first published.

 Brittain will be featured in our upcoming exhibition, Bombs…Away!, which explores the use of bombing against civilians in World War Two and its impact on the peace movement.
 The exhibition will open on Thursday 7th May and is made possible thanks to funding recieved from the National Lottery Heritage Fund.

-Jake Roberts (Museum Volunteer)
+Written by Jake Roberts (Museum Volunteer)